 This 21-day epic takes you from the bustling streets of Bangkok to the hectic jungle of Khao Sok and ends in ultra-modern Singapore.
 Sleep on a raft, kick back at Krabi and eat your way through Penang and Singapore.
 If this trip was a dish it would taste like Singapore’s chilli crab.
 Hot enough to keep you on your toes with a whopping great serve of salty ocean on the side.

-Today you're free as a bird, maybe get flying on the Flight of the Gibbon and negotiate the zipline and canopy course within the treetops.
-Or take an optional excursion to the temple at the top of Doi Suthep, which offers fantastic views over the city.
+Today you're free as a bird in charming Chiang Mai.
+There’s a heap of optional activities to check out today, and you’re free to choose.
+Maybe take an optional excursion to the temple at the top of Doi Suthep, which offers fantastic views over the city.
 Perhaps spoil yourself with a traditional Thai massage or try your hand at a local cooking class.
 It's totally up to you.
+What is recommended is, at night, get the gang together and check out Chiang Mai’s famed night markets, where you’ll find everything from souvenirs to sweet treats on offer.

 Your train is scheduled to arrive into Bangkok early this morning.
 Transfer back to the hotel where the trip started.
 As there are no more activities planned for today, Enjoy a free day in Bangkok.
 Check out the areas you missed the first time around, and a chance to eat some more delicious Bangkok street food!